Siringit Migration Camp by Mantis

 Stay up to date with news and offers and sign up for the Siringit Collection monthly newsletter here.

 8 Luxury En-Suite Canvas Tents

 Each of the 8 luxury canvas tents can accommodate up to two guests, while our inter-connected family luxury canvas tent can accommodate up to 4 guests (2 adults & 2 children), and features a private verandah overlooking the Serengeti Plains.
-All canvas tents have en-suite bathrooms with double vanity, hot water on demand, and eco-friendly flush toilets.

 8 Luxury Canvas Tents